Ifatema/Tours-in-Travel-Analysis/README.md

  <p>Tours in Travel project, is a project for Data Scienc course.</p>
  <p>This project is aimed to answer these questions:
     <ol>
-    <li> How does the tour type relates to the tour duration?</li>
+    <li> How long most tours are?
+What is the average tour price for that?</li>
-    <li> How does the price per adult for the same tour type changes around the world?</li>
+    <li> Compare the tours average price of different countries.</li>
     </ol>
  </p>
     <br/>